nck3l/slstatus-1.1/README.md

 standard input/output.
 It is designed to be as efficient as possible by only issuing the minimum of system calls required.

+Aside from the features below, my build has 2 functions.
+One is for volume, the other is to check for my vpn connection.

 Features
 --------